oshaked1/os/CURRENT_FEATURES.md

 - Logs are printed to the screen and sent through the serial port (for external debugging)

-- Each log destination can be configured to receivce logs of specified severity (or higher)
+- Each log destination can be configured to receivce logs of a specified severity (or higher)

 ## Device Drivers